Russian airliner with 224 aboard crashes in Egypt's Sinai, all killed

 "The plane split into two, a small part on the tail end that burned and a larger part that crashed into a rockface.
 We have extracted at least 100 bodies and the rest are still inside," the officer, who requested anonymity, said.

-Egyptian Prime Minister Sherif Ismail also told the news conference that there did not appear to be any unusual activity behind the crash but the facts would not be clear until further investigations had been carried out.

-Ismail said 129 bodies had so far been removed and the chances of finding survivors were now near-impossible.
+Egyptian and Russian authorities said it was too early to draw any conclusions about the cause of the crash.

-Bodies were being transported to various hospitals with 34 arriving in the Zeinhom morgue in Cairo early in the evening.
+Bodies were being removed from the scene and transported to various hospitals with 34 arriving in the Zeinhom morgue in Cairo early in the evening.

 Sinai is the scene of an insurgency by militants close to Islamic State, who have killed hundreds of Egyptian soldiers and police and have also attacked Western targets in recent months.
 Much of the Sinai is a restricted military zone.

-Militants in the area are not believed to have missiles capable of hitting a plane at 30,000 feet.
+Islamist fighters in Sinai are not believed to have missiles capable of hitting a plane at 30,000 feet.
 Islamic State websites have in the past claimed responsibility for actions that have not been conclusively attributed to them.

-Two of Europe's largest airlines, Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA), said they would avoid flying over the Sinai peninsula while awaiting an explanation on the cause of the crash.

-Egyptian President Abdel Fattah al-Sisi promised Russia's President Vladimir Putin he would allow Russian experts to join the investigation.

 TELEPHONES RINGING